mikegashler/teddy/README.md

 ```
 Teddy is more than two orders of magnitude faster at a nearly identical slicing task!
 Please examine bench.py to decide for yourself how fair this comparison really is.
-My conclusion is that Pandas is just doing too much to be helpful.
+My conclusion is that Pandas has just grown more complex than is really helpful.
 I recommend tweaking this test to see how Teddy and Pandas compare at the operations you rely on most.